 Pictures and video may be taken during both the Pre-Judging as well as Performance portion of the judging process of the participants.
 These pictures/video are the property of Silicon Valley Comic Con for the purposes of advertising and promotion of future events and contests.

 You must remain in the main Ballroom for the entirety of the contest.
 Please arrive before the (?).
-You will have designated areas for waiting pre and post judging during the Performance phase of the contest.
 Please listen to the directions given by the Silicon Valley Comic Con volunteers and be respectful to your fellow contestants.
 If you have special needs, please let the judges’ panel be aware at the pre-judging portion of the contest or during check-in at the Cosplay Table.

 Each participant will have 60 seconds of time to perform on stage.
 This is your time to shine, so make the best of it.
 “Skits” are allowed but not mandatory.